How to Prepare Your Makeup for Set

 Always start with your details

-Depending on the type of production, setting, time period, and your category, you may be given a very specific makeup style to emulate or there may be room to create your own look.
+Depending on the type of production, setting, time period, and your role, you may be given a very specific makeup style to emulate or there may be room to create your own look.
 In these cases, keep in mind the role you’re playing and what is believable for that category.
 It’s not likely you’d see a nurse with full runway makeup or a teacher rocking a night out smokey eye, so while you can have fun with some looks, they still need to be realistic.
-If you’re not sure or need some inspiration, episodes of the show you’re booked on or shows similar to it are a great way to get ideas for makeup in your category.
+If you’re not sure or need some inspiration, episodes of the show you’re booked on or shows similar to it are a great way to get ideas for makeup looks.

 Basic makeup looks

 When your details don’t include specific makeup directions or when you’re instructed to do a natural look, that usually means a base foundation, mascara, and light blush.
 Unless otherwise stated in your details, Casting Directors recommend this light makeup look when you’re booked as an 18tly.

 For men, some roles may require you to do your own makeup, like certain club or party scenes.
 Otherwise, a translucent powder is always a great idea to help control shine while on set.

 Don’t forget to bring any items with you that you’ll need to keep your look camera ready throughout the day.
 Once you get to set, the makeup department may give you tips on how to complete your look using these products you bring with you.

 If you are looking for ways to perfect your background skills, there are many tutorials for women and men on YouTube that show basic makeup looks for your skin tone.

 Be aware of when your show takes place

 Like fashion, makeup can instantly transport you back to a certain period in time and also be noticeable when it’s out of place.
 While many of today’s popular looks, like cut crease eyeshadow, originated in past trends, it doesn’t mean your go-to techniques will work for the period role you booked.